Kris Letang: Back-to-back Stanley Cup titles (2015–2018)

 In the 2015–16 season, Letang was named to play for the Metropolitan Division team in the 2016 NHL All-Star Game.
 Letang and the Penguins would matchup against the New York Rangers in the first round for the second straight year and a matchup between the two teams for a third consecutive time.
 On April 19, 2016, in game three of the series, Letang was the subject of a controversial slash to the neck of Rangers' forward Viktor Stålberg.
 Although he was not injured, the incident resulted in Stålberg losing three teeth.
 Despite this, Letang was not disciplined by the league or penalized in the game.
 He would go on to score an empty-net goal against the Rangers as the Penguins won the game 3–1 for a 2–1 series lead.
-The Penguins would go on to defeat the Rangers in five games before defeating the Presidents' Trophy-winning Washington Capitals in six games in the second round and the Tampa Bay Lightning in seven games in the eastern Conference Finals, to help the Penguins clinch a spot in the Stanley Cup Finals for the first time since 2009.
-He scored the Cup-winning goal in game six of the 2016 Stanley Cup Finals, against Martin Jones of the San Jose Sharks.
-He became just the fourth player in NHL history to record a point on all four game-winning goals in the Stanley Cup Finals.
-He finished fourth in voting for the James Norris Memorial Trophy as the NHL's top defenceman, and was named to the end of season second all-star team.
+The Penguins would go on to defeat the Rangers in five games before defeating the Presidents' Trophy-winning Washington Capitals in six games in the second round and the Tampa Bay Lightning in seven games in the Eastern Conference Finals, to help the Penguins clinch a spot in the Stanley Cup Final for the first time since 2009.
+He scored the Cup-winning goal in game six of the 2016 Stanley Cup Final, against Martin Jones of the San Jose Sharks.
+He became just the fourth player in NHL history to record a point on all four game-winning goals in the Stanley Cup Final.
+He finished fourth in voting for the Norris Trophy, and was named to the end of season second all-star team.

 In the 2016–17 season, Letang required neck surgery due to a herniated disk in his neck and did not play in the playoffs.
 Despite this, his name was added to the Stanley Cup and he received a day with the Cup as well since he met the 41 regular season game requirement having played in 41 games exactly with five goals and 29 assists for 34 points.

-Letang enjoyed a healthy 2017–18 campaign as he recorded nine goals and 42 assists for 51 points in 79 games followed by three goals and eight assists for 11 points in all 12 playoff games as the Penguins would defeat the inner-state rival Philadelphia Flyers in six games, matching up a second round series against the Washington Capitals for a third consecutive season, where the Penguins would lose to the eventual Stanley Cup champion Capitals in six games.
+Letang enjoyed a healthy 2017–18 campaign as he recorded nine goals and 42 assists for 51 points in 79 games.
+He was named to the 2018 NHL All-Star Game.
+He recorded three goals and eight assists for 11 points in all 12 playoff games as the Penguins would defeat the in-state rival Philadelphia Flyers in six games, matching up a second round series against the Washington Capitals for a third consecutive season, where the Penguins would lose to the eventual Stanley Cup champion Capitals in six games.